-Fail2ban is a free, open-source and widely used intrusion prevention tool that scans log files for IP addresses that show malicious signs such as too many password failures, and much more, and it bans them (updates firewall rules to reject the IP addresses).
-Fail2Ban is able to reduce the rate of incorrect authentications attempts however it cannot eliminate the risk that weak authentication presents.
-Configure services to use only two factor or public/private authentication mechanisms if you really want to protect services.
+Fail2ban is a free, open-source, and widely used intrusion prevention tool that scans log files for IP addresses that show malicious signs such as too many password failures, and much more, and it bans them (updates firewall rules to reject the IP addresses).
+Fail2Ban is able to reduce the rate of incorrect authentication attempts however it cannot eliminate the risk that weak authentication presents.
+Configure services to use only two-factor or public/private authentication mechanisms if you really want to protect services.

 Install Fail2Ban on CentOS 8

 Step 1.
 The first command will update the package lists to ensure you get the latest version and dependencies.

 Since Fail2ban isn’t available in the default CentOS repositories, you are going to need to install the EPEL package by executing the command below:

 dnf install command along with the fail2ban package name: